nguyendhst/HK231-Specialized-Project/documentation/research/business-processes-and-logics.md

 # Business Processes
-## Definition
 Business Process is a set of related, structured activities that are performed in a specific sequence in an organizational and technical environment with the goal of serving a particular business goal.
 These processes may or may not be visible to the customers.
-## Enterprise Resource Planning (ERP)
-Enterprise Resource Planning or ERP systems are programs that are used by companies to integrate and coordinate information in every aspect of business.
-ERP softwares help business processes to operate efficiently by integrating tasks related to sales, marketing, manufacturing, logistics, accounting and staffing through out a business.

-> Considering removing this
 ## Example of Business Processes
 ### Finance:
 - Employee Expense Claim